guardian/mobile-n10n/docs/testing/08-provisioned-concurrency.md

 ## Provisioned concurrency (100 each for both the ios and android sender lambdas)

 We manually configured our sender lambdas:
-- defined a [version](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html) for each of our lambdas
+- defined a [version](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html) for each of our lambdas.
-- configured the provisioned concurrency for the version, which was set to 100 for this test
+- configured the provisioned concurrency for the version, which was set to 100 for this test.
+- set the SQS trigger for the versioned lambda and removed the trigger from our $LATEST lambda.

 NB: provisioned concurrency can only be defined for a version or alias of a lambda function.